versionpress/versionpress/docs/Plugin-Support.md

 ### References

-VersionPress needs to understands relationships between entities so that it can update their IDs between environments.
+VersionPress needs to understand relationships between entities so that it can update their IDs between environments.
 There are several types of references, each using a slightly different notation in the schema file.

 #### Basic references